Devex/devex.github.io/source/_posts/2015-02-11-ubuntu-eol-upgrades.markdown

 ---

 Have you ever updated your servers?
-I trust most of you had.
+I trust most of you have.
-Anyway, from time to time, though, we all had find an old unsupported ashaming release running in some far and forgotten server.
+Anyway, from time to time one finds an unsupported release, running on some forgotten server.
 In some cases, it's an unused service or something to be decommissioned, but sometimes, we should update it.
 At [Devex](https://www.devex.com), found this situation recently.
 You'll find in this article how we upgraded some cases we couldn't decommission.